Color Grading with Pro-Fi in Final Cut Pro

 The Lo-Fi look became popular in the 1980’s with the release of low-budget, meniscus lens cameras that left heavy vignettes, color distortions, and blurs on their photos.
 With the 35 customizable presets that come with Pro-Fi from Pixel Film Studios, you can re-create the same looks of these Lo-Fi lens with your footage in Final Cut Pro.

 Pro-Fi presets let users Add a Frame

 After choosing the Lo-Fi photo grade you like among the Pro-Fi presets, Final Cut Pro users can easily add a film frame to each individual shot.
 Once the frame is added to the footage. users can then adjust the size, roundness, and softness parameters in the FCP Inspector with the customization controls, changing the looks of each Pro-Fi frame preset.

 Control the Lens Blur with Pro-Fi

-Pro-Fi from Pixel Film Studios was professionally designed to work seamlessly inside of Final Cut Pro X. As an FCPX effect, Pro-Fi presets can be dragged and dropped onto your footage and previewed in real time without rendering.
-Pro-Fi contains easy-to-use controls that can be found in the FCPX inspector, along with visual 0m-screen controls to help with blurring each shot.
+Pro-Fi from Pixel Film Studios was professionally designed to work seamlessly inside of Final Cut Pro.
+As an FCP effect, Pro-Fi presets can be dragged and dropped onto your footage and previewed in real time without rendering.
+Pro-Fi contains easy-to-use controls that can be found in the FCP inspector, along with visual 0m-screen controls to help with blurring each shot.
 Pro-Fi helps users calibrate lo-fi looks in a few seconds with just a few clicks of the mouse.